aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 ### Global Counters

 There are two global counter outputs that increment every 4ns.
 These can be used to measure time inside of the CL.
 They are synchronized to clk_main_a0.
 Note if clk_main_a0 is running slower than 250MHz, the counters will appear to skip values.
+The counters are:

+   - sh_cl_glcount0[63:0]
+   - sh_cl_glcount1[63:0]